IshanaRaina/classification-bike-users/1-data-preprocessing.md

 ![](https://i.imgur.com/fMmCA92.png)

-**Solution**: Tableau was able to map the _dd/mm/yyyy_ dates to the correct _mm/dd/yyyy_ format.
-As for the _yyyy_ dates, those rows were eliminated.
+**Solution**: Tableau is able to map the _dd/mm/yyyy_ dates to the correct _mm/dd/yyyy_ format.
+As for the _yyyy_ dates, those rows are eliminated.

 ### Outliers

-On plotting `Trip Count` v/s `Avg Duration`, it was observed that even though December has the least number of trip counts, the average duration of rides in December are almost double that of the other months.
+On plotting `Trip Count` v/s `Avg Duration`, it is observed that even though December has the least number of trip counts, the average duration of rides in December are almost double that of the other months.

 <p align="left">
 <img src="https://i.imgur.com/AdFx1Lp.png" width="600" height="500">